Palliative Care in Cancer

 Who pays for palliative care?

-Palliative care services are usually covered by health insurance.
-Medicare and Medicaid also pay for palliative care, depending on the situation.
+Private health insurance usually covers palliative care services.
+Medicare and Medicaid also pay for some kinds of palliative care.
+For example, Medicare Part B pays for some medical services that address symptom management.
+Medicaid coverage of some palliative care services varies by state.
 If patients do not have health insurance or are unsure about their coverage, they should check with a social worker or their hospital’s financial counselor.

 Is there any research that shows palliative care is beneficial?

 Research shows that palliative care and its many components are beneficial to patient and family health and well-being.
 In recent years, some studies have shown that integrating palliative care into a patient’s usual cancer care soon after a diagnosis of advanced cancer can improve their quality of life and mood, and may prolong survival (1, 2).
 The American Society of Clinical Oncologists recommends that all patients with advanced cancer receive palliative care (2).

 NCI supports a number of projects, including clinical trials, in the area of symptom management and palliative care.
 Call the NCI Contact Center at 1-800-4-CANCER (1-800-422-6237) for information about clinical trials of supportive and palliative care.In addition, NCI’s Division of Cancer Prevention supports research that addresses prevention and treatment of many cancer-related symptoms, including nausea and vomiting, fatigue, peripheral neuropathy, pain, and sleep problems.